kareemsakr/discussion_api/README.md

 ### Postman Collection

 For rapid API testing, export the postman collection and environment from ./postman and run the saved calls in order.
-ALternatively, use the swagger page for the same result
+ALternatively, use the swagger page for the same result.

 ## Design Decisions